 SAML Authentication Overview

-Enabling SAML authentication involves registering StreamSets as a service provider in one of the supported IdPs and configuring SAML authentication for your Control Hub organization.
+Enabling SAML authentication involves registering IBM StreamSets as a service provider in one of the supported IdPs and configuring SAML authentication for your Control Hub organization.

-To configure a supported IdP, you upload the StreamSets SAML metadata file or manually configure the required StreamSets properties in the IdP.
-You can optionally upload the service provider certificate that StreamSets generates for your organization to the IdP, based on whether you want to sign SAML requests or have SAML response assertions encrypted.
-You also configure the SAML attributes that the IdP passes to StreamSets.
+To configure a supported IdP, you upload the IBM StreamSets SAML metadata file or manually configure the required IBM StreamSets properties in the IdP.
+You can optionally upload the service provider certificate that IBM StreamSets generates for your organization to the IdP, based on whether you want to sign SAML requests or have SAML response assertions encrypted.
+You also configure the SAML attributes that the IdP passes to IBM StreamSets.

-To configure the Control Hub organization, a user with the Organization Administrator role logs in to StreamSets using local or public identity provider authentication.
+To configure the Control Hub organization, a user with the Organization Administrator role logs in to IBM StreamSets using local or public identity provider authentication.
 The organization administrator sets up a draft SAML configuration for the organization.
 After testing the draft SAML configuration, the organization administrator publishes the configuration to production and then enables the configuration to activate it.

 Once SAML authentication is enabled, all organization users must log in using SAML authentication.
-StreamSets supports both identity provider initiated (IdP-initiated) logins and service provider initiated (SP-initiated) logins.
+IBM StreamSets supports both identity provider initiated (IdP-initiated) logins and service provider initiated (SP-initiated) logins.

-After enabling SAML authentication, you can optionally configure the provisioning of user accounts from the IdP to StreamSets.
+After enabling SAML authentication, you can optionally configure the provisioning of user accounts from the IdP to IBM StreamSets.

 Supported Identity Providers

-StreamSets supports the following SAML identity providers:
+IBM StreamSets supports the following SAML identity providers:

 • Microsoft Active Directory Federation Services (AD FS) - tested on Windows Server 2019